 While fuel prices remain volatile, Diesel Exhaust Fluid (DEF) prices over the last quarter have steadied and are going down slightly, Touma said.
 “Although you read there is a DEF shortage, and there was a lot of tightness at the beginning of the year, our supplier has put in added storage on the East Coast and the problem has solved itself,” he said.

 Preparing for Uncertainty

-Given the potential risks associated with fuel, including disruptions such as the Colonial Pipeline outage, Penske Truck Leasing has taken several steps to secure its supply.
-The Penske supply team contracts a calculated amount of its volume and has contingency plans in place with physical barrels stored in select markets.
+Given the potential risks associated with fuel, Penske Truck Leasing has taken several steps to secure its supply.
+The Penske supply team contracts a calculated amount of its volume and has long-term fuel contracts along with contingency plans with physical barrels stored in select markets.
 Touma doesn’t expect any supply issues.

 However, low inventories and high utilization create the potential for increased volatility.
 “One hurricane or one refinery disruption will make this already crazy market even crazier in the future,” Tippin said.

 Penske’s fuel team is constantly monitoring weather and closely monitors meteorological sources.
 “We start having those conversations in advance to make sure we have fuel in the ground and can maintain it.
 There is a peace of mind that goes with that,” Tippin said.